 Emotional intelligence is your ability to have full knowledge of your mental state.
 It requires mastery of your fears, weakness, triggers, and strengths.
 Sports, to a great degree, expose all these aspects of one's psychic.

 Sports is a good distress activity.
 During seasons of heated activities that cause stress, games are a good way to cool off.
 People can use games to let off some emotional steam.
 This is a proven psychological method that works.
 Athletes use sport as a coping mechanism to balance strong feelings of anger, disappointment, and frustration.

 Sports call for a level of conscious creativity.
 For example, games force students to think of ways to outwit their opponents.
 The resulting methods employed may be unconventional or new.
 Generally, the more unexpected it is, the higher the tendency for it to work as long as the actions are permissible under the rules of the sport.

 In the classroom, students are free to import ideas learned in the field in addressing academic problems.
 These ideas can then be modified to fit different purposes suitable for academic activity.

 As the saying goes," all for one and one for all".
 This is seen mostly in games that require team cooperation.
 Athletes learn to put their self-interests second to the team's interests and beliefs.
 Students who play the same sports as a team develop esprit de corps through games.

 Sports teach the value of unity.
 Cultural, religious, ethnic, and racial barriers cause a lot of segregation.
 While on the field of play, scholars discard all filters, everyone is the same.
 This teaches students to accept each other for who they are and not accept stereotypes.

 Students with self-centred traits do not do too well in sports.
 It reminds students that sometimes everything is not all about them.
-They develop an eagle eye to see how their actions affect a bigger picture.
+They develop an eagle eye to see how their actions affect the bigger picture.
 This bitter realization helps to deter narcissist attitudes from emerging.